jkschin/nyc_taxi/README.md

 4. Rename it as `original.csv`
 5. If you haven't already, use `pip` to install TensorFlow.
 You can refer to the TensorFlow website for more details.

+P.S.
+I realized there were some package dependencies that were not included.
+I should have setup a `virtualenv` and done `pip freeze`.

 ## How do I generate the datasets?